Grade Diffuse B-Cell Lymphomas: Small Lymphocytic and Others

 Lymphoplasmacytic lymphoma, sometimes called "immunocytoma", is an uncommon lymphoma affecting elderly patients.
 The patients often present with Stage IV disease; in fact initial involvement of the marrow, spleen, or liver is even more common than in SLL.
 Generalized lymphadenopathy is frequent, and the neoplastic cells circulate in the blood in about one-third of the cases.

-Often the cells secrete IgM, and the condition is called "Waldenstrom's macroglobulinemia."
+Often the cells secrete IgM, and the condition is called "Waldenstrom's macroglobulinemia", although this phenomenon may be present in other types of lymphomas as well.
 Bone involvement is almost always seen (images).
 The presence of quantities of this large protein in the blood may produce hyperviscosity symptoms such as bleeding, confusion, fatigue, and oncotic plasma volume expansion.
 For this and other reasons, survival is shorter than in SLL.
 About one-third of patients show evidence of hepatitis C infection.
 Though intriguing, this association has not been explained.

 Against a background of neoplastic small lymphocytes, variable numbers of the lymphoma cells show differentiation toward plasma cells, either resembling them in appearance or like them containing monoclonal cytoplasmic immunoglobulin.
-It is this trait that distinguishes the lymphoma from SLL, in which the cells have surface immunoglobulin and may secrete it, but their cytoplasm does not harbor enough immunoglobulin to detect with routine immunohistochemistry.
+It is this trait that distinguishes the lymphoma from SLL, in which the cells have surface immunoglobulin and may secrete it, but usually their cytoplasm does not harbor enough immunoglobulin to detect with routine immunohistochemistry.
 The plasmacytoid cells may be sparse or numerous.
 In lymphoplasmacytic lymphoma some nuclei may contain PAS-positive inclusions called "Dutcher bodies".
-Other possible features include epithelioid histiocytes and in some cases residual normal germinal centers and open sinusoids.
+Other possible features include epithelioid histiocytes and in some cases residual normal germinal centers and open sinuses.
+A distinction from marginal zone lymphomas with plasmacytic differentiation may be difficult and, in some cases, impossible.

 Marginal Zone Lymphomas (Nodal, Extra-Nodal, and Splenic)